There’s a saying that goes something like, “April Showers bring potty training problems.”

 - Wipe them down with a towel (or even a wad of paper towels) can help dry off a soaking wet dog, thus avoiding any more water on your floors and furniture.
 More importantly, it will help them feel more comfortable and not catch a cold.

 - Wear a rain jacket yourself so you can be out in the rain and cold.
+My friend Agness created a list of the top 5 Waterproof Jackets you can check out when choosing the right one for yourself.

 Once you’ve made a successful trip in the rain, give them lots of praise.
 Next time, they may not mind a few raindrops.